NCATSTranslator/Feedback/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is, including a title that is reflective of the desired outcome of the bug.
-Try to make a ticket so that allows someone to reproduce the issue locally, understand what the desired outcome is, and read a clear definition of "done" so that when they fix the bug, they can close the ticket.
+The ticket should provide enough information that someone can
+reproduce the issue locally, understand what the desired outcome is, fix the bug, and close the ticket.

 **To Reproduce**
 Steps to reproduce the behavior including: